Massive heartbeat stars from TESS. I. TESS sectors 1-16: TESS data and their analysis

 \subsection{MCMC analysis}

-In order to reliably estimate formal errors of the fitted orbital parameters, we performed Markov chain Monte Carlo (MCMC) simulations using \texttt{emcee} v3.0.2 Python package \citep{2013PASP..125..306F} with affine invariant MCMC ensemble sampler.
+In order to reliably estimate formal errors of the fitted orbital parameters, we performed Markov chain Monte Carlo (MCMC) simulations using the \texttt{emcee} v3.0.2 Python package \citep{2013PASP..125..306F} with affine invariant MCMC ensemble sampler.
 The consecutive steps in the hyperspace of parameters were proposed by so-called `stretch move' described by \cite{2010CAMCS...5...65G}.
 The representative example of the resultant corner plot is shown in Fig.~\ref{corner1334}.
-None of the two-dimensional (2D) posterior distributions revealed degeneracy of the solution, but some correlations are taking place between $\omega$ and $e$ or between $S$ and $C$ with different orbital parameters.
-Marginal one-dimensional (1D) distributions are nearly Gaussian and the differences between left-hand-side and right-hand-side uncertainties were always smaller than 10\%.
-Therefore, we adopted the larger uncertainty as the final symmetric error and these values are presented in Table \ref{table:hb-fit-results}.
+None of the two-dimensional (2D) posterior distributions revealed any degeneracy in the solution, but some correlations are present between $\omega$ and $e$ or between $S$ and $C$ with different orbital parameters.
+The marginal one-dimensional (1D) distributions are nearly Gaussian and the differences between the left-hand-side and right-hand-side uncertainties were always smaller than 10\%.
+Therefore, we adopted the larger uncertainty as the final symmetric error.
+These values are presented in Table \ref{table:hb-fit-results}.

 We chose flat prior distributions for each parameter in our simulations, limiting their range to physically reasonable values (e.g.~$0<e<1$, $0\degr<i<90\degr$, etc).
-For the orbital period $P_{\rm orb}$ we adopted the range of $\pm 0.1P_{\rm orb}$, for the time of periastron passage, the range of $T_0\pm 0.2P_{\rm orb}$).
+For the orbital period, $P_{\rm orb}$, we adopted the range of $\pm 0.1P_{\rm orb}$, for the time of the periastron passage, the range of $T_0\pm 0.2P_{\rm orb}$).

-For each HBS we initialised 100 walkers with 100\,000 steps in a single chain.
+For each HBS, we initialised 100 walkers with 100\,000 steps in a single chain.
 The average acceptance ratio was equal to $\sim$0.48 and autocorrelation time amounted to about 75 consecutive steps for all dimensions.
 Therefore, each chain has been `thinned' by 37 steps (half of the autocorrelation time) before it was used to construct the posterior distribution and the final estimation of the errors.